Starry369/dark-matter-caustics-in-galaxies/README.md

 ## Cite this code

-If you believe this code useful, please cite our paper.
+If you find this code useful, please cite our paper.
+(To be published.)

 ## License